About Our Adoption Program

 Any dogs currently living in your home if you are planning on adopting a dog.
 Please leave your dog(s) in your vehicle; check in at the reception desk and a staff member will assist you in a dog-to-dog introduction.

-Form of payment.
-We accept VISA, Master Card, checks and cash.
-We cannot accept American Express or Discover Card.
+Forms of payment.
+We accept VISA, Master Card, Discover and cash.

 How our adoption process works